eshsrobotics/2017bot/README.md

 be slightly different for your distro):

 * cmake
+* make
 * opencv-dev
-* libboost-dev (or libboost-program-options-dev if you want to be specific)
+* libboost-devel (or libboost-program-options-dev if you want to be specific)

 On Linux, the installation of these packages, or their distro-specific namesakes, is simple.
 A Windows build is possible with Cygwin--we've done it before--but